NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 .. note::

-  Default Conductivity and Diffusivity values based on SoilType/MoistureType provided by Table 1 of `Ground Thermal Diffusivity Calculation by Direct Soil Temperature Measurement.
-Application to very Low Enthalpy Geothermal Energy Systems <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4813881>`_ (with the exception of "unknown").
-  Conductivity is used for foundation heat transfer and ground source heat pumps.
+  Soil conductivity is used for foundation heat transfer and ground source heat pumps.
-  Diffusivity is used for ground source heat pumps.
+  Soil diffusivity is used for ground source heat pumps.

 .. _neighbor_buildings: